requirejs/xrayquire/README.md

 These displays are still very new, need lots of work.

+**Also note** that your browser may block the new windows from being shown, so be sure to allow the popup if the browser gives the popup supression warning.

 ### Dependency tree

 To see the dependency tree for all the modules loaded, enter the following in